Pharmacy automation: History

 Dispensing medications in a community pharmacy before the 1970s was a time-consuming operation.
 The pharmacist dispensed prescriptions in tablet or capsule form with a simple tray and spatula.
 Many new medications were developed by pharmaceutical manufacturers at an ever-increasing pace, and medications prices were rising steeply.
 A typical community pharmacist was working longer hours and often forced to hire staff to handle increased workloads which resulted in less time to focus on safety issues.
 These additional factors led to use of a machine to count medications.

 The original electronic portable digital tablet counting technology was invented in Manchester, England between 1967 and 1970 by the brothers John and Frank Kirby.

-I had the original idea of how the machine would work and it was my patent, but it was a joint effort getting it to work in a saleable form.
+"I had the original idea of how the machine would work and it was my patent, but it was a joint effort getting it to work in a saleable form.
 It was 3 years of very hard work.
 I had originally studied heavy electrical engineering before changing over to Medical School and qualifying as a Medical Doctor in 1968.
 In fact I was Senior House (Casualty) Officer (A&E or ER) in 1970 at North Manchester General Hospital when I filed the patent.
 I must have been the only hospital doctor in Britain with an oscilloscope, a soldering iron and a drawing board in his room in the Doctors' Residence.
 The housekeepers were bemused by all the wires.
 Frank originally trained as a Banker but quit to take a job with a local electronics firm during the development.
-He died in 1987, a terrible loss.
+He died in 1987, a terrible loss."
 [Extract from personal communication received in March 2010 from John Kirby.]

 Frank and John Kirby and their associate Rodney Lester were pioneers in pharmacy automation and small-object counting technology.
 In 1967, the Kirbys invented a portable digital tablet counter to count tablets and capsules.
-With Lester they formed a limited company.
+With Lester, they formed a limited company.
 In 1970, their invention was patented and put into production in Oldham, England.
 The tablet counter aided the pharmacy industry with time-consuming manual counting of drug prescriptions.

-A counting machine consistently counted medications accurately and quickly.
-This aspect of pharmacy automation was quickly adopted, and innovations emerged every decade to aid the pharmacy industry to deliver medications quickly, safely, and economically.
-Modern pharmacies have many new options to improve their workflow by using the new technology, and can choose intelligently from the many options available.
+As well as automating labour, early counting machines created consistent and predicable standards for speed and accuracy in medication dispensing.
+These improvements motivated further innovation aimed at improving safety, efficiency, and cost-effectiveness across the pharmaceutical industry for a wide array of tasks.
+Today, modern pharmacies choose from a diverse suite of automation technologies specific to their particular workflows.